SebasZwolf/pro-infinite-tic-tac-toe/README.md

 ## Disclamer

 This is just a recreation of the original game.
-The owner of the repository is **not** related with the company owner of the original product.
+The owner of the repository is **not** related nor affiliated with the company owner of the original product.